InfinitePeripherals/QWedge-Android/docs/index.md

 5. JavaScript File Location

-    The JavaScript file must be copied to this specified public location so Q Wedge can look for it:
+    The JavaScript file must be copied to this specified public location so QWedge can look for it:

     ```
     ..Internal shared storage/Documents/QWedge/Scripts/